demidenm/demidenm/README.md

   </a>&nbsp;&nbsp;
 </p>

 **Staff Research Scientist** at Stanford University with expertise in data science, modeling building and big data engineering.
-Specialized in building scalable data pipelines, statistical models and automated workflows for 100+ TB datasets.
+Experienced in survey, behavioral and biological data analysis.
+Specialized in building scalable data pipelines, measurement assessment, statistical models and automated workflows for 100+ TB datasets.

 ## Technical Skills